A Theoretical Analysis of Why Masked Diffusion Models Mitigate the Reversal Curse: Experimental Details and Additional Results

-\paragraph{Datasets.} We evaluated on three benchmarks adapted from \citet{berglundreversal} and \citet{elsahar-etal-2018-rex}: (i) \textbf{Parent–Child}, which contains 250 child–parent pairs annotated with parent type (father/mother), (ii) \textbf{Person–Description}, which contains 10 entities, each paired with 30 unique name-free descriptions, and (iii) \textbf{T-REx}, which contains 90 entities with 6 relations, each paired with 5 unique name-free descriptions.
-For all datasets, training uses only forward mappings (e.g., Parent$\to$Child or Person$\to$Description), while evaluation is conducted on both forward and reverse directions.
-Exact-match accuracy is reported after minimal normalization (lowercasing, whitespace stripping).
-In Parent–Child, either father or mother is accepted as correct when both apply.
+\paragraph{Datasets and evaluation protocol.} We evaluate on three relation-reversal benchmarks: Parent--Child, Person--Description, and T-REx.
+Parent--Child contains child--parent pairs annotated with parent type, Person--Description contains entity--description pairs, and T-REx contains entity--relation--description triples.
+For each dataset, models are fine-tuned only on the forward direction and evaluated on both the trained forward direction and the held-out reverse direction.
+For example, a Parent-to-Child training instance uses a parent entity as input and a child entity as target, while the reverse evaluation asks for the parent entity from the child entity.
+We report exact-match accuracy after minimal normalization, including lowercasing and whitespace stripping.
+For Parent--Child, either parent is accepted as correct when both father and mother are valid.